 An initial Civil 3D technical package was delivered in July 2016.
 The package contains customization and documentation components including:

 - Custom applications, macros, tool palettes and ribbon tab

 - Documentation for usage and installation of the customization components

 - Documentation for project delivery and project organization requirements

-This package has now undergone two major revisions and is specifically designed to support requirements outlined in the BC Supplement to TAC (see related links).
+This package has now undergone three major revisions and is specifically designed to support requirements outlined in the BC Supplement to TAC (see related links).

 All of the above are available in the downloads section of this web page.

 The project team is focusing on the following objectives:

 - Ministry Staff: Initial classroom instruction for staff in the survey, design and construction supervision disciplines has been completed.
 Ongoing regular meetings are focusing on improving skills and refining workflows.

 - Private Sector: The ministry is supporting consultants by making all proprietary training materials accessible online and through training partners.